berthoud/webfitsviewer/README.md

   * **No change in webserver behavior:** You updated the .conf file but nothing changed.
     * Make sure the changes you made are in the config file that the webserver is actually using.
     * Restart your webserver after configuration changes. ex: apachectl restart
-    * Consult the webserver error log for more information. ex: /var/log/apache2 or similar folder.
+    * Consult the webserver error log for more information.
+      * On mac: /var/log/apache2 or similar folder.
+      * On windows:
   * **Unable to connect** error from your browser.
     * Your web server may be shut down or not have restarted correctly.
     * Go to [127.0.0.1](http://127.0.0.1) as most webservers have a default splash page.